-(i) No later than 90 days after termination of the RMR Agreement, ERCOT shall issue a miscellaneous Invoice charging the QSE for the applicable amounts under paragraphs (a) or (b) above.
+(i) No later than 90 days after termination of the RMR or MRA Agreement, ERCOT shall issue a miscellaneous Invoice charging the QSE for the applicable amounts under paragraphs (a), (b), or (c) above.
 ERCOT will issue a Market Notice after completion of the collection and disbursement of the repaid contributed capital expenditures.

-(ii) ERCOT shall distribute the repayment to QSEs representing Load per Section 6.6.6.6, Method for Collecting and Distributing RMR Contributed Capital Expenditures.
+(ii) ERCOT shall distribute the repayment to QSEs representing Load per Section 6.6.6.6, Method for Collecting and Distributing RMR and MRA Contributed Capital Expenditures.

-6.6.6.6 Method for Collecting and Distributing RMR Contributed Capital Expenditures
+6.6.6.6 Method for Collecting and Distributing RMR and MRA Contributed Capital Expenditures

-(1) ERCOT shall collect and distribute RMR contributed capital expenditures described in Section 3.14.1.15, Charge for Contributed Capital Expenditures, as follows:
+(1) ERCOT shall collect and distribute RMR contributed capital expenditures described in Section 3.14.1.16, Charge for Contributed Capital Expenditures, as follows: